| |

 ill patients suffering from cancer.

-Corner, J, & O’Driscoll, M. (1999).
-Development of
+J, & O’Driscoll, M. (1999).
+Development of a Breathlessness

-Care Palliative Medicine, 13(5): 375-384.
+Medicine, 13(5): 375-384.

-The article presented in this journal speaks of the
+The article presented in this journal speaks of the primary

-primary cause for the development of breathlessness.
+cause for the development of breathlessness.
+It must be

-educate the people in the cause of breathlessness, the
+complication.
+In order to educate the people in the cause

-breathlessness.
-However, there is a little attention
+the acquisition of breathlessness.
+However, there is a

-lungs.
+in the lungs.

 Coyne, P.J, Viswanathan, R. & Smith, T.J.
 (2002).